This topic describes how to create a managed Kubernetes cluster that runs sandboxed containers in the Container Service for Kubernetes (ACK) console.

-Deletion Protection Specify whether to enable Deletion Protection.
-If you select this check box, the cluster cannot be deleted in the console or by calling API operations.
-This allows you to avoid user errors.
+Specify whether to enable deletion protection.
+If you select this check box, the ACK cluster cannot be deleted in the console or by calling the API.
+This prevents user errors.

-- Configure basic settings.
+- Configure basic settings of the cluster.

 - Configure basic settings for worker nodes.

-- Key Pair:
+- Key pair logon.

 - Confirm Password: Enter the password again.

-- Key Pair:
+- Key pair logon.

-- Configure advanced settings.
+- Configure advanced settings of worker nodes

-Parameter Description Node Protection Specify whether to enable Node Protection.Note By default, this check box is selected.
-Cluster nodes cannot be deleted in the console or by calling API operations.
-This allows you to avoid user errors.
+Parameter Description Node ProtectionSpecify whether to enable node protection.Note By default, this check box is selected.
+The nodes in the ACK cluster cannot be deleted in the console or by calling the API.
+This prevents user errors.
 User Data

 - The IP substring length specifies the number of digits to be truncated from the end of the returned node IP address.
 Valid values: 5 to 12.

-For example, if the node IP address is 192.168.0.55, the prefix is aliyun.com, IP substring length is 5, and the suffix is test, the node name is aliyun.com00055test.
+For example, if the node IP address is 192.1xx.x.xx, the prefix is aliyun.com, the IP substring length is 5, and the suffix is test, the node name will be aliyun.com00055test.

-CPU Policy Select the CPU policy.
+CPU PolicySet the CPU policy.

-Taints Add taints to worker nodes.
+Add taints to worker nodes in the ACK cluster.

 - Configure basic settings for worker nodes.